Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-RFIDPrinter/README.md

 ## SDKs

-Chainway ZPL SDKs are utilized to interface with the Chainway Printer.
-The SDK is found under `/sdk`
+- Chainway ZPL SDKs are utilized to interface with the Chainway Printer.
+The SDK is found under `/static/chainwaySDK`

+- Zebra BrowserPrint SDKs are utilized to interface with the Zebra Printer.
+The SDKs are found under `/static/zebraSDK`

 # Compatibility

-This application is written to be used with the printer **Chainway CP30** in mind.
+This application is compatible with the printers **Chainway CP30** and **Zebra ZD612R**

-# Exterior Requirements
+# Exterior Requirements - Chainway

 1. Please download and install the [Drivers](https://www.chainway.net/Support/Info/30) of the printer

+# Exterior Requirements - Zebra

+1. The Printer SDK works by talking to the [BrowserPrint Service](https://www.zebra.com/us/en/support-downloads/printer-software/by-request-software.html).

+   This service runs on OS startup and exposes an http endpoint (`localhost:9100`) for the SDK to interop.
+   <sub>Make sure the port `9100` is unoccupied!</sub>

+2. The Service also needs the [Drivers](https://www.zebra.com/us/en/support-downloads/printers/desktop/zd621.html) of the printer.

+**Both of these software must be installed and running for the ZEBRA PrinterSDK to work!**

 # App Requirements

 ```
-cd \Rt-Knits-RFIDPrinter-Chainway
+cd \Rt-Knits-RFIDPrinter
 .venv\Scripts\activate
 ```